KacDabQ/GamblingSimulator/README.md

 ## COMMANDS

+- `crime` - More money than work, but risky!
+- `double` - Double, or nothing!
+- `help` - Commands!
+- `lottery` - Play lottery!
+You have to guess 3 numbers from 1 to 10!
+Bigger bet/more numbers guessed = MORE MONEY!!!
-crime - More money than work, but risky! double - Double, or nothing! help - Commands! roullete - Play roullete!
-(Bet, and then Numbers!) wallet - Ckeck your wallet! work - You will work for some money!
+- `roullete` - Play roullete!
+(Bet, and then Numbers!)
+- `wallet` - Ckeck your wallet!
+- `work` - You will work for some money!

 ## DATA